Umar Mahmood, MD, PhD

 A committed volunteer, Dr. Mahmood serves as a member of the RSNA Research & Education (R&E) Foundation Board of Trustees, and has served as chair of the RSNA R&E Foundation Grant Program, vice chair of RSNA’s Committee on Scientific Affairs, as an associate editor of Radiology, and as a chair or member of multiple other RSNA committees focused on advancing imaging sciences.
 Dr. Mahmood received an RSNA R&E Foundation Research Resident grant in 2000.

-Additionally, Dr. Mahmood is chair of the Board of Scientific Counselors of the Clinical Center of the NIH, a fellow of the American College of Radiology, a member of the Board of Directors of the Society of Nuclear Medicine and Molecular Imaging (SNMMI), and chair of the SNMMI Scientific Program Committee.
-He delivered the SNMMI Henry N. Wagner Jr., M.D., Highlights Lecture in Oncology in 2014 and 2015, and received the Distinguished Investigator award from the Academy for Radiology & Biomedical Imaging Research in 2014.
+Additionally, Dr. Mahmood is chair of the Board of Scientific Counselors of the Clinical Center of the NIH, a fellow of the American College of Radiology, a fellow of the Society of Nuclear Medicine and Molecular Imaging (SNMMI), a member of the SNMMI Board of Directors, and chair of the SNMMI Scientific Program Committee.
+He received the Distinguished Investigator award from the Academy for Radiology & Biomedical Imaging Research in 2014.

 Dr. Mahmood earned his bachelor’s degree from the California Institute of Technology, and his medical degree and doctorate in biophysics and physiology from Cornell University.
 His doctoral and postdoctoral work at Memorial Sloan Kettering Cancer Center focused on tumor energetics and membrane physiology, studied using 31P nuclear magnetic resonance spectroscopy.
 He completed his radiology residency at MGH in 2001 and has maintained faculty appointments at MGH and Harvard Medical School since.
 During his more than 20 years at MGH, he has conducted PET, optical and MR imaging research, and has focused on translational efforts to better understand drivers of cancer, including the tumor microenvironment, cancer signaling pathways, changes in cancer metabolism, and the interaction of the immune system with tumors.